 A German distance swimmer who dominated the world's pools in the 1990s, shattering world records and claiming multiple global titles.

-Jörg Hoffmann emerged from the unified Germany to become a force in long-distance freestyle swimming.
-His career, spanning the early to mid-1990s, was marked by a powerful, relentless stroke that made the grueling 1500-meter event his personal domain.
-Hoffmann didn't just win races; he rewrote the record books, taking down the venerable world record in the 1500m freestyle, a feat that announced his arrival at the sport's absolute peak.
-His rivalry with Australian great Kieren Perkins became a defining narrative of the era, culminating in a dramatic silver medal behind Perkins at the 1992 Barcelona Olympics.
-Hoffmann's consistency was remarkable, as he collected world championship gold in both long and short course formats, proving his mastery in any pool.
-His retirement left a void in German swimming, cementing his legacy as one of the most formidable distance men the sport has ever seen.
+Jörg Hoffmann rewrote the record books in the 1500-meter freestyle, taking down the world record and making the grueling event his personal domain in the early to mid-1990s.
+His rivalry with Australian great Kieren Perkins culminated in a dramatic silver medal behind Perkins at the 1992 Barcelona Olympics.
+Hoffmann collected world championship gold in both long and short course formats, proving his mastery in any pool.
+His powerful, relentless stroke made him a force for unified Germany.
+His retirement left a void in German swimming, marking him as one of the most formidable distance men the sport has seen.

 1965–1980